This article provides information about getting support with overcoming stress and anxiety at University.

 Student Wellbeing Service

-The Student Wellbeing Service offers confidential help with a wide range of personal and emotional concerns and is available to every student at the University, free of charge.
-All kinds of students find their way to us from all over the University and for all sorts of reasons.
+The Student Wellbeing Service offers confidential help with a wide range of personal and emotional concerns, and is available to every student at the University free of charge.

-The service has three strands: wellbeing advice, counselling, and mental health advice.
+The service has three strands: wellbeing advice, mental health advice and counselling.
 They are all linked together so when you apply you only have to approach us once – we will sort out which one is most likely to meet your needs.
+As well as one to one support we offer a programme of events, courses and workshops, online support and resources, and a weekly Wellbeing Café.

 The Students' Union Advice Cen